Q: How will a laptop computer contribute to my education at VCSU?

 A: There will be a short care-and-use orientation before the computer is issued to you.
 The Introduction to Computer Information Systems course is customized for laptop computers and network services available.
 Incoming freshmen are encouraged to take this course.
 Special short courses and workshops will also be offered.

 Q: What if I have problems or questions about the laptop computer?

 A: A Technology Service Desk staffed by resource personnel will assist you.
 The Technology Service Desk will provide assistance with minor repairs and service, exchange computers in need of long-term repair, and issue computers to part-time students.

 Q: Will financial aid be available to help pay the student technology fee?

 A: Since the fee is paid by all students and the laptop computer is essential to the educational process, the fee is included in the student's financial aid analysis.
 This results in an increase in eligibility for grants, scholarships or loans.
 Early application is critical to receiving maximum benefits.

 Q: Will the laptop computers be insured for accidental damage and /or loss?

-A: The institution maintains insurance, but students are responsible for a $50 deductible in the event of damage or $500 in the event of loss.
+A: The institution maintains insurance, but students are responsible for a $50 or higher deductible per incident in the event of damage or $500 in the event of loss.
 Students can purchase their own insurance to cover the deductible.
 One method of obtaining this insurance is to include a rider on a homeowners or renters insurance policy with typical costs of $20/year with a deductible.
 Another option is to establish a separate "personal property protection" policy just for the computer.
 This typically costs $30/year with no deductible.